Back On Stage III: DESTINY (2021)

 At the end of Back On Stage II (Quarantined!), is a bonus Beethoven Spring Sonata by Christoph Poppen (violin) and Alexander Krichel (piano).
 Surprisingly, this sonata, in the company of a piano concerto and a symphony, was equally well-received if not preferred!
 Encouraged by this, works for a smaller set-up, more commonly referred to as “chamber music” (music in a room), were filmed.

 Vive la Musique! was recorded one day after Back On Stage III: DESTINY in November 2020, and it includes selection of luminous chamber works by Haydn, Debussy and Schumann.
 With multiple cameras capturing the intimate expressions of the musicians, Vive la Musique! promises a journey of mesmerising music for the ears and eyes.
-This film will be premiered at “Life is Art 2021” film festival co-presented by Hong Kong Sinfonietta and MOViE MOViE in September 2021.
+This film made its première at “Life is Art 2021” film festival co-presented by Hong Kong Sinfonietta and MOViE MOViE in September 2021.

 Tiny Galaxy Concerts @ Wontonmeen